Minnesota high school girls gymnastics top 10 team polls | Strib Varsity

-Neither team was voted into the top 10 in the previous rankings.

-The Lakers moved up to the No. 4 spot and New Prague comes in at No. 6.

-In Class 1A, Melrose rose from No. 4 to No. 2 while Worthington climbed from No. 8 to No. 6.
+In Class 1A, Mankato East moved from No. 4 to No. 3 while Becker dropped to No. 4.
+Meanwhile, Big Lake jumped over Winona/Cotter for the No. 9 spot.

+In Class 2A, Hopkins improved on its average score per meet by 0.183, giving the Royals the No. 6 ranking in the class.

 You can find the complete 25-team state rankings for each classification here.